 We are living in a new era.
 Communities, people, and global societies are interconnected with each other as never before.
 New businesses, technologies, people, and also even diseases spread across the globe with much higher speed and intensity.
 This new information era also leads to global-scale environmental disturbance.

-New technologies, new business/ industrial practices evolving rapidly.
+New technologies, and new business/ industrial practices evolving rapidly.
 Also, the population growth is considerably larger.
-These events come with lots of new opportunities (a much comfortable lifestyle, improving technology, higher life expectance, better healthcare service, and more) and also with lots of risks (like climate changes, global warming, deforestation, global pandemics, pollution, and more).
+These events come with lots of new opportunities (a much more comfortable lifestyle, improving technology, higher life expectance, better healthcare service, and more) and also with lots of risks (like climate changes, global warming, deforestation, global pandemics, pollution, and more).

 Sustainable development is focused on building an interlinkage between economic, social, and environmental changes.
 This new era is described by new global goals, known as the “Sustainable Development Goals (SDGs)”.

 There are nearly 200 countries (195) in the world now.
-So, this is a complex, “multipolar” world (with many regional power).
+So, this is a complex, “multipolar” world (with much regional power).
 So, World governments and nations must find a way to preserve global peace, attain good economic development, and address and face the predictable and unpredictable environmental challenges of this new age.
 This will play a major role in reaching the new “SDGs”.

 Sustainable development is a key concept in this new age.
 Sustainable development is a way of understanding the world and is also a way to solve a global problem.
 So, let’s talk about what sustainable development is.

 Earth is a very crowded planet now.
 There is nearly 8 billion human population now.
 But only 800 million people lived in 1750.
-As a result of the industrial revolution, the population was increased dramatically.
+As a result of the industrial revolution, the population increased dramatically.

 The world economy is much larger and it is rapidly growing.
 But the distribution of wealth is very unequal in the world.
 While some people enjoy a comfortable life while some people live in absolute poverty.

 The world economy is not only unequal among the people but also a huge threat to the earth itself.
 Like all other species and organisms (living beings), humans also depend on nature and its resources.
-(Nature provides food, water, materials that require for survival, safety from environmental disasters).
+(Nature provides food, water, and materials that require for survival, and safety from environmental disasters).

-But as a species that fully depends on nature, humans do a very poor job in protecting it.
+But as a species that fully depends on nature, humans do a very poor job of protecting it.
 Simply put, humans destroy the physical basis of their very survival!
 So, this huge economy is causing a gigantic environmental crisis.
 That is a huge threat to the existence of not only billions of people but also millions of other species.

-We can observe that environmental crisis in several forms.
+We can observe the environmental crisis in several forms.
 Climate changes, Global warming, reduction of availability of freshwater, pandemic situations, and losing habitats for other species are some of them.
 Those crises have done a huge impact on the function of key processes/ primary processes of the earth such as the cycle of water, the cycle of nitrogen, the cycle of carbon, and more.
 Life is depending upon the proper functioning of these processes.
 Interfering those is very dangerous to the existence of life.

 So, it is required to move into a sustainable development solution.
 Sustainable development tries to address the interconnection between three complex systems; The world economy, the global society, and the environment.
 With proper management of these three systems, sustainable development can address most of the above issues with a positive response.

-Sustainable development recommends societies/ communities to focus on economic, environmental, and social goals.
-To obtain these SDGs, there should be a fourth objective, A good governance/ Good administration.
+Sustainable development recommends societies/ communities focus on economic, environmental, and social goals.
+To obtain these SDGs, there should be a fourth objective, good governance/ Good administration.
 Good government is the primary key to prosperous societies.
 Good government should,

 Considering the above facts, sustainable development visions of four key objectives for building a good society